ckesurf/yale-web-053022/21-dom-manipulation/README.md

 UPDATE

 - [ ] Update the first card's picture src from the anon profile picture to `"images/raffy.jpg"`
-- [ ] Change the color of the school name to blue
+- [ ] Change the color of the news company name to blue

 DELETE